USA Banner

 Manage Your NGDISM Grant Award

-Reimbursement is the payment method for the NGDISM Program.
 PHMSA will pay for a recipient's cost after it is posted to the recipient's accounting records.
 Recipients shall not request reimbursement of a cost before the recipients have entered into a legally binding obligation for that cost (i.e., a signed and executed grant agreement).

+Delphi e-Invoicing is the system for the submission, review, and approval of grant payment requests.
 Reimbursement requests for NGDISM grantees are processed via Delphi at https://einvoice.esc.gov/.
 Please contact Delphi's Help Desk from 6 AM-9 PM EST Monday-Friday at 1-405-954-3000, Option 4, Option 3 or toll free at 1-866-641-3500, Option 4, Option 3.

-Reimbursement Forms
+Reimbursement Request Forms

-To request reimbursement the Recipient must use the SF-271 for construction projects (with or without equipment), or the SF-270 for equipment-only projects.
+To request reimbursement, the Recipient must use the SF-271 for construction projects (with or without equipment), or the SF-270 for equipment-only projects.

-Reports
+Required Reports

 During the term of the grant, all NGDISM grantees must submit:

-• Progress reports on a quarterly basis (NGDISM Quarterly Progress Report)
+• Progress reports on a quarterly basis

-• Federal Financial Reports (FFR) SF-425 on a quarterly basis
+• Financial reports on a quarterly basis

 Progress Reports